• Home

 Excel’s versatility means that you can build dashboards for any purpose.
 You can track sales, monitor financial performance, or measure KPIs.
 64% of companies say that Excel is their go-to tool for data management.
 This highlights its importance in day-to-day business operations.

 Let me help you stay ahead in today’s data-driven environment.
-By the end of this guide, you’ll understand how to create a dashboard that transforms raw data into valuable insights.
+By the end of this guide, you’ll understand how to create a dashboard from Excel data that transforms raw data into valuable insights.

 1. What is an Excel Dashboard?

-3. Before Creating an Excel Dashboard: What You Should Know?
+4. Before Creating Dashboards in Excel: What You Should Know

-5. How to Create a Dashboard Using Excel?
+8. How to Create a Dashboard in Excel Using ChartExpo?

 First…